 This category is what used to be known as Category D until a change in specifications came about in October 2017 aimed at clearing things up for motorists.

 Category N vehicles, with no reported structural damage, are judged less expensive to repair than replace, taking into consideration all costs.
 This means the repair bill is cheaper for the insurance company allowing for an N classification.
 It is far more worthwhile all round to get your Category N car repaired if it is in good condition.

 Car Insurance for Cat N Vehicles

-Under insurance guidelines since 2013 obtaining insurance is perfectly easy for a motorist with category S and N cars and price comparison websites will not ask you if the car has been written off in its past.
+Under insurance guidelines since 2013 obtaining insurance is perfectly easy for a motorist with category N cars and price comparison websites will not ask you if the car has been written off in the past.
 However, the guidelines also state you are expected to answer all questions fully as asked by an insurance operator – although there is no law stating you must declare whether you know the car has been categorised, if not asked.
 Insurance companies can insist that an independent engineer inspects the vehicle, although a valid MOT certificate should also suffice in this case.

 Can I Buy Back a Category N Vehicle?

 One of the biggest advantages, if you can call it that, of a Category N write off is that the damages might not actually cost you that much to repair yourself if you know what you’re doing and where to look.
 For example, if you’re driving around in a car worth £1500, repairs at a bodyshop or professional garage could set you back £1000.
 But with a few parts sourced second-hand from your nearest scrapyard and some time spent in the garage, you could potentially only spend in the region of £150-200, making repairing and keeping, or even reselling, your Cat N vehicle a potentially viable option.